 - Fresh herbs: Fresh herbs give so much more flavor than dried.
 I use parsley and basil.

 - Red wine: Choose a dry red wine.
+You can use some chicken broth or water if you prefer not to use wine.

 - Mushrooms: You can use only one type or mushroom, like white mushrooms, or an assorted variety like cremini, oyster and shiitake.